Infrared and Ultraviolet Power Counting on the Mass Shell in Quantum Electrodynamics: Conclusions

 \section{Conclusions}

-The finiteness was proved rigorously for each contribution to the lepton anomalous magnetic moment of QED Feynman graphs without lepton loops and without UV divergent subgraphs.
+The finiteness was proved rigorously for each contribution to the lepton anomalous magnetic moment of QED Feynman graphs without lepton loops and without UV divergent subgraphs\footnote{If a graph contains UV divergent subgraphs, divergence subtraction is required; this complicates the problem.
+The way based on the subtraction procedure from ~\cite{volkov_2015} appears to be promising.
+This procedure eliminates all IR and UV divergences in Feynman parametric space before integration without any use of dimensional regularization and so on.
+Moreover, it is based on linear operators and has a simple and elegant formulation.
+This method was used for obtaining high-precision results ~\cite{volkov_5loops_prd,volkov_gpu}.}.
 This finiteness was proved in terms of Feynman parameters; the rigorous part starts from the point when the Feynman parametric integral is constructed.
 For proving the finiteness an upper bound for the absolute value of the Feynman parametric integrand was obtained.
 This upper bound is formulated in terms of the Hepp sectors, ultraviolet degrees of divergence, I-closures.

 A flexibility of the upper bound in different Hepp sectors allows us to use this idea for numerical integration based on the Monte Carlo method.
 The notion of I-closure was introduced by the author in the previous papers for numerical calculation of the electron $g-2$.
 The ideas and technique of this partial case may be, in principle, applied to other problems.